-The Town of Ayden maintains their own communications center.
-Around the clock dispatchers are able to take police calls, dispatch officers, and they also take emergency electrical phone calls.
+The Town of Ayden maintains its own communications center.
+Around-the-clock dispatchers are able to take police calls, dispatch officers, and they also take emergency electrical phone calls.

 The Ayden Police Department has one part-time animal control officer, who patrols the streets of Ayden, looking for stray, injured, and at large animals.
 The animal control officer also operates a shelter for the animals, which is located at the Town of Ayden Operations Center.